at Advocates for Children

 McKinney-Vento Field Memo Re: NYC Charter School Lottery Preference for Homeless Students - July 2010 [PDF]

 In New York City, charter schools must give preference in their admissions lotteries to students living in the community school district in which the charter school is located.
-This July 2010 Field Memo from the State Education Department discusses in which community school districts children who are homeless may claim preference in order to participate fully in these lotteries.
+This July 2010 Field Memo explains which community school districts can be claimed by children who are homeless, to make sure that students in temporary housing can fully participate in charter school lotteries.

-David Abrams, Assistant Commissioner of the Office of Standards, Assessment and Reporting, and Roberto Reyes, Director of Title I School and Community Services, released this April 2010 memo to school administrators regarding the potential barriers confronting homeless students taking state assessments.
-School administrators, along with state agencies providing services to homeless students, should be well aware of state testing requirements and test schedules and work to make sure that homeless students are not denied access to these examinations in any way.
+NYSED released this April 2010 memo to school administrators regarding the potential barriers confronting homeless students taking state assessments.
+School administrators, along with state agencies providing services to homeless students, should be well aware of state testing requirements and test schedules and should work to make sure that homeless students are not denied access to these examinations.

 Every LEA must ensure that students who are experiencing homelessness are immediately enrolled in school.
 This is a Sample Enrollment Process that school districts may follow for immediately enrolling students experiencing homelessness once they are identified as homeless.

 Sample Transportation Protocol [Word doc]